 M.S.
 Thesis: Investigating Purple Martin Movements and Roosts in the Mid-Atlantic

 Katie joined the Aeroecology lab in 2016 as an undergraduate research assistant.
 She then completed a senior thesis in the lab, studying stopover habitat of migrating birds in Rhode Island, in conjunction with their breeding bird atlas effort.
 After graduating and spending a year serving with AmeriCorps in Reno, Nevada, she returned to the lab in 2019 to process data for the gulf coast and Tucson.
 She started her master’s in the lab in the fall of 2020, studying local movement ecology of Purple Martins.
 Follow her work on LinkedIn or ResearchGate!

-Besides radar, she loves birding, biking, road trips, and hanging out with her dog, Veery.
+Besides radar, she loves birding, biking, road trips, and training her dogs.

 Matthew Hardy, M.S.
 Student

 A.S.
 Northampton Area Community College, PA